Sam Wilson (Marvel Cinematic Universe): Characterization

+Wilson is set to reprise the role in Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).

 Differences from the comic books

 A number of differences have been observed between the comic book version of the character and the MCU adaptation.
-The character's comic book backstory is dispensed with entirely, with Wilson instead being introduced with a military background, an aspect that originated from the Ultimate comics through which he is able to relate to Rogers.
+The character's comic book backstory is dispensed with entirely, with Wilson instead being introduced with a military background.
 In the comic book, Wilson has the ability to communicate with birds and is assisted in his heroics by an actual falcon named Redwing.
 In the films, this is replaced by a drone nicknamed Redwing, which the character is able to control remotely.
-Wilson's costume is also dramatically different from the bare-chested skintight outfit worn by the character in the comics, instead wearing a utilitarian outfit inspired by the Ultimate Marvel version, though Mackie has indicated that he wanted to wear "red Spandex, head to toe" for the part.
+Wilson's costume is also dramatically different from the bare-chested skintight outfit worn by the character in the comics, instead wearing a utilitarian outfit, though Mackie has indicated that he wanted to wear "red Spandex, head to toe" for the part.

-In The Falcon and the Winter Soldier, he wears a red-and silver costume that is closer to the comics.
-While fighting the Flag Smashers and John Walker however, the former destroys his Redwing drone while the latter destroys his flight suit.
-Following these, Barnes convinces Ayo of Wakanda's Dora Milaje to arrange for the construction of a replacement flight suit made of vibranium and equipped with a pair of Redwing drones.

 Reception

 Critical response

 The response to the character of Wilson was mixed, with Jacob Stolworthy of The Independent feeling he was "memorable solely due to the vibrancy the entertaining actor [Mackie] brings to the role."
 However, Mackie's portrayal of Wilson was widely praised, with Matt Donnelly of Variety noting his "winning tone" and "wry and collegial humour" in the role.
 Andy Welch of The Guardian praised Wilson's speech to the Global Repatriation Council as Wilson's "greatest moment" in the final episode of The Falcon and the Winter Soldier, adding that there were "plenty of miles left" in Wilson's partnership with Sebastian Stan's Bucky Barnes.